Are there any plans to improve the rendering engine of Videoscribe ?

 For me, I wouldn't call that dismally slow; it may be closer to average.
 I'm sure it could be improved but we do not have any plans at this time to do any work on the rendering speed.

 I have the same problem, I it's so so slow to render a file...it's not acceptable 2'30 movie takes 45 min for me with almost only texts !
 As your answer @Matthew Cook, you should take care about customers problems !
 If I use my ESP or Explaindio softwares, it takes some seconds to render a file ! not hours !
-At this point, I would almost ask for a refund... if not, sure, I will not renew or upgrade anything.
+At this point, I would almost ask for money back... if not, sure, I will not renew or upgrade anything.

 It's not planned ?
 Perfect, change your priorities, as this is a critical point !
 Be agile